csuksangium/Interactive-Lab-Hub/Lab 2/README.md

 G) [Sketch and brainstorm further interactions and features you would like for your clock for Part 2.](#part-g)

 ## The Report
-This readme.md page in your own repository should be edited to include the work you have done.
-You can delete everything but the headers and the sections between the \*\*\***stars**\*\*\*.
-Write the answers to the questions under the starred sentences.
-Include any material that explains what you did in this lab hub folder, and link it in the readme.

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.